microsoft/mu/docs/Where/project_resources.md

 [https://microsoft.github.io/mu/](https://microsoft.github.io/mu/)

+## Collaborate

+Feel free to submit [issues](https://github.com/Microsoft/mu/issues) to the central Mu repo, or Pull Requests to their corresponding code repo.

+Or, for faster communication and deeper collaboration, [send an email request](mailto:join-projectmu@microsoft.com?subject=Request%20to%20join%20ProjectMu&body=Please%20invite%20me%20to%20the%20Project%20Mu%20collaboration%20portal) to join our Teams channel.

 ## Help

-For now the best path is to open an Issue with the "question" tag
+Open an Issue with the "question" tag
 [https://github.com/Microsoft/mu/issues](https://github.com/Microsoft/mu/issues)

+Or [send an email request](mailto:join-projectmu@microsoft.com?subject=Request%20to%20join%20ProjectMu&body=Please%20invite%20me%20to%20the%20Project%20Mu%20collaboration%20portal) to join our Teams channel.